Boyz 3: Release

-Boyz 3 was scheduled to be theatrically released on 16 September 2022 in all over India including Maharashtra.
+Boyz 3 was theatrically released on 16 September 2022 in all over India including Maharashtra.

 Controversy

-The Karnataka Rakshana Vedike Association opposed to the release of the 'Boyz 3' in Belgaum, objecting to dialogues against the Karnataka police.
+The Karnataka Rakshana Vedike Association opposed to the release of Boyz 3 in Belgaum, objecting to dialogues against the Karnataka police.

 Reception

-Critical Reception
+Critical reception

-Kalpeshraj Kubal of Maharashtra Times gave 3 out of five and write "The film's leading actors Sameer Choughule, Girish Kulkarni and Omkar Bhojane have brought their own style to the film and Vidhula too has done well with the boldness required in her debut.
+Kalpeshraj Kubal of Maharashtra Times gave 3 out of five and write "The film's leading actors Sameer Choughule, Girish Kulkarni and Onkar Bhojane have brought their own style to the film and Vidhula too has done well with the boldness required in her debut."
 Appreciating the music and cinematography, she said the scenic beauty of Karnataka has been captured by the director and cinematographer in a fitting manner to the screenplay.
-It's an overall 'Boyz 3' journey to experience."

-Box Office
+Box office

 Boyz 3 has earned ₹4.96 crores in the first week.
 In the end, the film stopped running with a collection of ₹7.66 crores.

 Soundtrack

 Music and lyrics is given by Avdhoot Gupte and Background score is by Aditya Bedekar.